Lookfar-Backstrap/backstrap/README_backstrap_classic.md

    pass: process.env.DB_PASS || '[YOUR DB PASSWORD HERE]',
    host: process.env.DB_HOST || 'localhost',
    port: process.env.DB_PORT || '5432'
+ },
+ s3: {
+   bucket: '[YOUR BUCKET HERE]'
  }
 };
 ```
+If you are running Backstrap Server locally, or on a single server instance (eg. one ec2 instance), you can leave s3.bucket alone.
 Fill in the required information the database you plan to use.
 Don't worry about setting up any tables, as Backstrap will spool up everything it needs automatically to get going (assuming your postgres user permissions permit this).
+If you are running Backstrap Server on a horizontally scaled network of servers, s3.bucket must point to the s3 bucket where you plan to store the Configuration files to which all instances will need access (more on this later).

 Check your package.json file to make sure the npm start script will run `node BackstrapServer.js`.
 And finally run `npm start` to launch the server.